 Sometimes these “Promoted Posts” are called something else, such as “From Around The Web” or “Sponsored” – and sometimes not called or categorised as anything, they are just there as part of the parent web site.

-More often than not, these “Promoted Posts” are totally irrelevant to the subject of the post and even the theme of the whole web site.
+More often than not, these “Promoted Posts” are totally irrelevant to the subject of the post or even the theme of the whole web site.